 Here is our list of the must-have elements any social media app should have:

-- Integration with the existing social media
+1. Integration with the existing social media

 To start with, you should provide an easy and convenient way to access your product.
 In this case, registration with other social media accounts might speed up the process.
 Most of your users are already using Facebook, Twitter or Google+, and applying this feature will allow your users to sign up with your app in less than 2 seconds.

 This might be a simple profile with a picture, username, and short bio, or it could contain more detailed information about the user, such as: interests, preferences, location, number of followers/friends and recent activity.

 The ability to “friend” or “follow” other users is what makes your product a social media app.
 To become friends, the users typically need to approve this action, while following is usually a one-way process.

 Probably the most important feature of any social media app is the opportunity to upload or create content, be it text, images, videos, audio, or all of the above.
 You can keep it simple, like Twitter or YikYak, allowing only a limited amount of text to be shared.

 This is where the content can be found.
 News feed typically includes the updates from your connections or subscriptions, while there might be some selection of trending content from other users outside of your social media app.

 You can show the content in chronological order or use complex algorithms to customize the feed and arrange the news based on its importance to a specific user.
 For example, Facebook, Twitter, and Instagram are arranging their news feeds from the most to the least important.

 To create engagement within your app, you need to allow your users to interact with the published content, i.e. like, comment, repost it, or reply to it.
 This helps create a community within your application and keeps your users engaged.
 Indeed, why share something, when you don’t even know if anyone has seen it?